 The Neverwhere miniseries was low-budget but looked fine until the dramatic appearance of the dreaded Beast of London, which was very clearly a Highland cow in silhouette.
 Subsequently nicknamed "Morag the Friendly Cow" by Neil's friend Terry Pratchett, after a puppet on a Saturday Morning Kids Show of the time.

-The 1960s Batman's infamous wall-climbing sequence.
+Batman and its infamous wall-climbing sequence.
 Arguably, every special effect in the show qualifies; it was intentionally high Camp.

 Red Dwarf is full of this kind of thing, but in earlier seasons nobody minded.
 Then came Season 8, where Cat made a shuttle tap-dance.
 Poorly.